weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

 Now that the Azure Migrate appliance is connected to your Azure Migrate project within Azure it's time to tell it how and where to look for servers and start to gather information about your environment.

 _It's worth noting we are going through the process of discovering physical servers, the process will be different when trying to discover a Hyper-V or VMware environment._

+We need to add credentials that have rights to be able to discover the servers. _Within a production environment you would set up a specific account to do the discovery with the minimum required permissions, but in this lab environment we are going to use the global admin account for simplicity._

+* Click on **Add Credentials**
+* Within the pop up box enter
+    - Source Type: Windows Server
+    - Friendly Name: windowsadmin
+    - Username: tailwindtraders\administrator
+    - Password: demo@pass123 _If you've changed the default password for this lab be sure to add it._
+* Click on **Save**
+* Click on **Add discovery source**
+* Select **Add multiple items**
+* Within the text box enter:
+    - 192.168.0.2, windowsadmin
+    - 192.168.0.3, windowsadmin
+    - 192.168.0.4, windowsadmin
+    - 192.168.0.5, windowsadmin
+* Click on **verify**
+_If you receive any errors, try and discover the server with it's name rather than IP address._
+* Once the servers have validated we can can configure the Azure Migrate appliance to do SQL server discovery.
+* Click on **Add Credentials**
+* Within the pop up box enter
+    - Credentials type: Domain Credentials
+    - Friendly Name: sqladmin
+    - Domain name: tailwindtraders.org
+    - Username: administrator
+    - Password: demo@pass123 _If you've changed the default password for this lab be sure to add it._
+* You are now ready to start the discovery, click on **Start Discovery** _You may be asked to log into Azure again at this point._

+🕛 **It's best to leave the discovery for at least 24 hours.**